lpabon/teleport/rfd/0043-kubeaccess-multiparty.md

 are present in Kubernetes Access sessions and viewing it live in order to guarantee that operator does not perform any mistakes or acts of malice.

-Such observers need to have the power to end or lock a session immediately should anything go wrong.
+Such observers need to have the power to terminate a session immediately should anything go wrong.

 To suit everyone this will need a more detailed configuration model based on rules that can be used to define observers, their powers and when and in what capacity they are required.